The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons: Integrable manifolds with closed torsion

-Assume b) holds.
-Since $M$ is compact and $d||T||^2=0$ we may apply the strong maximum principle (see e.g. \cite{YB,GFS}) to achieve $\delta\theta=const.=0$.
-Conversely, the condition $\delta\theta=0$ imply $d||T||^2=0$ by the strong maximum principle applied to \eqref{fmax}.
-Hence b) is equivalent to f).
+Assume c) holds.
+Since $M$ is compact and $d||T||^2=0$ we may apply the strong maximum principle to \eqref{fmax} (see e.g. \cite{YB,GFS}) to achieve $\delta\theta=const.=0=Ric$.
+Conversely, the condition $\delta\theta=0$ imply $d||T||^2=0=Ric$ by the strong maximum principle applied to \eqref{fmax}.
+Hence a), b) and c) are equivalent.